robocode-dev/tank-royale/bot-api/dotnet/ReadMe.md

-# Internal ReadMe
+# ReadMe - Nuget Packaging

-Note that sample bots for .Net depends on the bot-api for .Net, i.e. the NuGet package.

 ## Do this once